aalepere/djangowarehouse/README.md

 class VehicleSerializer(serializers.Serializer):
     """
-    Nested serializer within the JSON source; in this example all vehicles that belongs to the person are nested in the JON as a list of all active vehicles.
+    Nested serializer within the JSON source; in this example all vehicles that belong to the person nested in the JON as a list of all active vehicles.
     """

     registration_plate = serializers.CharField(max_length=100)